sa-concept-refactoring/doc/chapters/analysis.typ

 + Apply Edit

 The flow chart @lsp-sequence-diagram shows a quick overview of the requests used for refactoring features.
-The details of the requests shown in the flow diagram are explained further in the following chapters.
+The details of the requests shown in the flow diagram are explained further in the following sections.

 #figure(
   image("../images/lsp_sequence_diagram.png", width: 80%),